RubyMetric/rawstr4c/README.md

 - name =

-  Generated variable name, will include prefix and suffix by default.
+  Generated variable name, includes prefix and suffix by default.
 If this configuration item is not given, the section title will be used

 - name-literally = `false` | `true`

-  Ignore other configuration items and directly use `name` as the variable name
+  Ignore other configuration items and use `name` directly as the variable name

 - namespace =

-  Will serve as a prefix after `prefix` and before variable name `name`, affecting the next level section
+  Serves as a prefix after `prefix` and before variable name `name`, affecting nested sections

 - keep-prefix = `true` | `false`